Growing ideas through networks

 COST is bottom up, this means that researchers can create a network – based on their own research interests and ideas – by submitting a proposal to the COST Open Call.
 The proposal can be in any science field.
 COST Actions are highly interdisciplinary and open.
 It is possible to join ongoing Actions, which therefore keep expanding over the funding period of four years.
 They are multi-stakeholder, often involving the private sector, policymakers as well as civil society.

-Since 1971, COST receives EU funding under the various research and innovation framework programmes, such as Horizon 2020.
+Since 1971, COST receives EU funding under the various Research and Innovation Framework Programmes, such as Horizon 2020 and Horizon Europe.

 COST funding intends to complement national research funds, as they are exclusively dedicated to cover collaboration activities, such as workshops, conferences, working group meetings, training schools, short-term scientific missions, and dissemination and communication activities.
 For more information, please go to the Funding section of this website.

-The COST Association places emphasis on actively involving researchers from less research-intensive COST Countries (Inclusiveness Target Countries, ITC).
-Researchers from Near Neighbour Countries and International Partner Countries can also take part in COST Actions, based on mutual benefit.
+The COST Association places emphasis on actively involving researchers from less research-intensive COST Countries (Inclusiveness Target Countries (ITCs)).
+Researchers from Near Neighbour Countries (NNCs) and International Partner Countries (IPCs) can also take part in COST Actions, based on mutual benefit.
 For more information, please visit the global networking page.